thacuber2a03/txt/README.md

 it now supports Windows and Linux

 Windows:

-- ~~run the `build.bat` file in the root directory~~ don't do it, I haven't checked if it still works or
+run the `build.bat` file in the root directory

-- if you're more of a Makefile person you can also run `mingw32-make`
+if you're more of a Makefile person you can also run `mingw32-make`

 Linux:

-- run `make`
+run `make`

 ## attributions